Does opening a new credit card hurt your credit?

 Will applying for a new credit card hurt my chances of getting a loan?

-If you’re thinking about applying for a loan, such as a mortgage, it’s best to hold off on applying for a new credit card until sometime after you’ve applied for the loan.
+If you’re thinking about applying for a loan, such as a mortgage, it’s best to hold off on applying for a new credit card until some time after you’ve applied for the loan.
 That’s because the temporary drop in your credit scores may affect your approval or the interest rate you pay on your loan.
-To avoid this, experts recommend waiting about three to six months between applications for a loan and a new credit card.
+Experts recommend waiting about three to six months between applications for a loan and a new credit card.

 How much does your credit score drop when you open a new credit card?

-Opening a new credit card should decrease your credit scores by just a few points—usually around five to 10 points.
+Opening a new credit card will generally only decrease your credit scores by a few points, according to FICO.

 How long does it take for your credit score to go back up after opening a new credit card?

-Applying for a credit card triggers a hard inquiry, which stays on your credit report for one to two years.
-However, your scores should rebound within a few months—as long as you’re using the card responsibly.
+Applying for a credit card triggers a hard inquiry, which stays on your credit report for two years.
+However, your scores should typically rebound within a few months, as long as you’re using the card responsibly.

-When you open a new credit card, a small and temporary drop in your credit scores is possible.
-But using your card responsibly can help offset this impact.
-Making consistent on-time payments and avoiding high balances can have a positive impact on your credit scores over time.
+Opening a new credit card may cause a temporary dip in your credit scores.
+But making consistent on-time payments and avoiding high balances can positively impact your credit scores over time.

-Remember that you may be able to see whether you qualify for new credit before triggering a hard inquiry.
-Explore new credit cards with Capital One and get pre-approved quickly and easily without impacting your credit scores.
+You may be able to see whether you qualify for new credit before triggering a hard inquiry.
+You can compare Capital One credit cards and check for pre-approved card offers before you apply.
+Pre-approval is quick and easy, and it won’t harm your credit scores.